TerriaJS/RaPPMap/README.md

-GEOGLAM Map
+GEOGLAM RAPP
 ============

-[GEOGLAM Map](http://map.geo-rapp.org/) is a website for map-based access to information about the state and condition of global rangelands.
+[GEOGLAM RAPP](http://map.geo-rapp.org/) is a website for map-based access to information about the state and condition of global rangelands.
 It provides time-based data on the resources used by livestock, allowing country and regional tracking of livestock production including production of meat, wool, and milk.

 The main datasets are:
 * Rangeland and pasture cover